LucasBassetti/lucasbassetti.com/content/posts/2019-10-03-useful-git-commands-with-sourcetree-gui.md

 ...
 ```

-For squash commits in Sourcetree first you need right click in the commit before that you want and select the option **Rebase children of <commit> interactively...**
+For squash commits in Sourcetree first you need right click in the commit before that you want and select the option `Rebase children of <commit> interactively...`.

 ![Sourcetree rebase interactively](/assets/useful-git-commands-with-sourcetree-gui-12.jpg "Sourcetree rebase interactively")